bda-research/node-webcrawler/README.md

 ### Install and run Httpbin

-node-crawler use a local httpbin for testing purpose.
+node-webcrawler use a local httpbin for testing purpose.
 You can install httpbin as a library from PyPI and run it as a WSGI app.
 For example, using Gunicorn:

     $ pip install httpbin
     // launch httpbin as a daemon with 6 worker on localhost